|9 Min. Read

 International branding helps build and solidify your competitive advantage.
 Competitive advantages create the opportunity for a new company to splash onto the market and disrupt the current hierarchy of industry-leading products.
 New places to grow your business represent new opportunities.
 You may have access to technologies, labor pools, or industrial ecosystems that are perfectly aligned with your organizational goals.

 By entering new markets, particularly emerging markets, you can get a head start on your competition.
-If they don't already operate in a specific country, you have the first-mover advantage and a chance to establish a brand presence as the go-to destination;this helps build an international brand name, giving your business reputation and credibility an edge in the local market.
+If your competitors are not there, you can establish your brand as the top choice.
+This builds a global brand, giving your business a good reputation and an advantage in the local market.
 Over time, the company's image and notoriety can continue to grow.

-The more eyes you can get on your brand, the better off it will be.
-When you prioritize international branding, your brand feels more authentic and can easily connect with customers.
-Global branding ensures more people see and interact with your brand, and, more importantly, understand what you offer.
-In fact, 88 percent of consumers identify authenticity as crucial when deciding what brands they like and support (Stackla, 2021).
+When you prioritize international branding, your brand becomes more authentic.
+Good global brand management helps more people see and understand your brand and what you offer.
+In fact, 88% of consumers identify authenticity as crucial when deciding what brands they like and support.